-Please do not take the coastal road to Puerto Vallarta; it is the worst road of the entire trip.
+Do not take the coastal road to Puerto Vallarta.
+It is the worst road of the entire trip.
 There is a fork in the road about halfway between Mazatlan and Puerto Vallarta.
 Stay on the road to Tepic and proceed to Puerto Vallarta via this route.
 I asked one of the highway police which was the shorter route at the fork in the road, and the officer said that the coastal route was shorter.
 He failed to mention that there are about one hundred speed bumps and potholes.

-The coastal route is about 100k shorter; however, the roads are horrible, and you pass through about 25 small towns.
-You are better off going to Tepic and then on to Puerto Vallarta.
+The coastal route is about 100k shorter.
+However, the roads are horrible, and you pass through about 25 small towns.
+You are better off going to Tepic, then onto Puerto Vallarta.
 Note that just before Puerto Vallarta, the time changes from Mountain Time to Central Time.
 Add one hour.

-If you have a newer vehicle or carry many nice things that you don’t want to lose, always find a secure place for your car.
+If you have a newer vehicle, or you are carrying a lot of nice things that you don’t want to lose, always find a secure place for your car.
 Otherwise, you may have nothing to return to in the morning.
-Pay the extra money for vehicle storage; it’s worth it.
+Pay the extra money for vehicle storage, and it’s worth it.

 Don’t take the coastal route to Puerto Vallarta.
-Follow the signs to Tepic and then proceed on to Puerto Vallarta.
+Follow the signs to Tepic, then proceed on to Puerto Vallarta.
 At Tepic, the road splits from CA 15 to CA 200.
 From this point on, you want to use CA 200 as a reference.
-Some travelers have reported that they follow the road to Tepic and then proceed on to Guadalajara.
+Some travelers have reported that they follow the road to Tepic, then proceed on to Guadalajara.
 From Guadalajara, they choose one of the several routes that empty onto the coast: CA 80, CA 110, or CA 37.
-You don’t want to miss Puerta Vallarta and the surrounding areas because they are undeniably magnificent.
+Don’t want to miss Puerta Vallarta and the surrounding areas because they are undeniably magnificent.